Gage77/Abstractanator/README.md

 The second major role will be through the actual development of both applications (i.e. the programming).
 This role encompasses all aspects associated with the actual coding of each application, independent of the implementation of said development.
 We have all decided that we will all work on the code for this project collaboratively rather than divide the code into sections.

 The next role will be the seamless implementation of the final project.
 Ensuring that the features do not conflict with one another is tantamount to success.

-## Tasks:
-The tasks are the implementation of each of the features.
-For the Abstractanator, most of the features are individually simplistic enough that each of the initial tasks could possibly be completed in parallel to ensure maximum efficiency.
-Following that, however, more complex features loom, and we will likely need to gather in person and discuss how we would implement them.

 ## Milestones:
 The milestones for the Abstractanator are each of the features that we intended to implement.
 Once again, the features will be implemented roughly in the order that they are listed on this project plan.